 Throughout this series, Silvia interrogates the extent to which urban planners can offer alternative, and sometimes radical, responses to wider scale challenges like climate change, housing shortage, the high street decline.

 As an active researcher in urban studies, Silvia wanted to use her time during lockdown to start new research using the form of podcasts.
-Silvia produced this along with colleagues, Simeon Shtebunaev (Senior Lecturer in Urban Planning), Elodie Wakerley (Education Developer, Education Development Service) and Niccolo’ Granieri (Lecturer in Digital Media Technology) and two undergraduate students from the BSc Property Development and Planning course at BCU, Conor Matthews and Archie Wootton.
+Silvia produced this along with colleagues, Simeon Shtebunaev (Senior Lecturer in Urban Planning), Elodie Wakerley (Education Developer, Education Development Service) and Niccolo’ Granieri (Lecturer in Digital Media Technology) and two undergraduate students from the Department of the Built Environment, Conor Matthews and Archie Wootton.

 We asked Silvia why she decided to create the 'Drivers of Change' podcast and what we can expect from the six-part series.